From the ashes of nearly a billion dollars, Ample resurrects Better Place’s battery swapping business model – TechCrunch

-A little over thirteen years ago, Shai Agassi, a promising software executive who was in line to succeed the chief executive at SAP, then one of the world’s mightiest software companies, left the company he’d devoted the bulk of his professional career to and started a business called Better Place.
+A little over 13 years ago, Shai Agassi, a promising software executive who was in line to succeed the chief executive at SAP, then one of the world’s mightiest software companies, left the company he’d devoted the bulk of his professional career to and started a business called Better Place.

 That startup promised to revolutionize the nascent electric vehicle market and make range anxiety a thing of the past.
 The company’s pitch?
 A network of automated battery swapping stations that would replace spent batteries with freshly charged ones.